belaymit/budget-app-ror/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Community
+- I would like to thank Microverse Community
+- I would like to thank  Gregoire Vella, the original designer of the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>